babashka/cli/README.md

 ## Arguments

 To parse positional arguments, you can use `parse-args` and/or the `:args->opts` option.
-E.g. to parse arguments for the `git push` command:
+E.g., to parse arguments for the `git push` command:

 ``` clojure
 (cli/parse-args ["--force" "ssh://foo"] {:spec {:force {:coerce :boolean}}})